 Assessment of fetal well-being

 For example, normal foetal respiratory movements exclude IAI.
-For accurate assessment of fetal well-being, BPP should be performed once every 24 hours
+For accurate assessment of fetal well-being, BPP should be performed once every 24 hours (43).

 - fetal lung maturation diagnosis;

 - local use of antibiotics;